allegro/bigflow/docs/configuration.md

 # Class-based configuration [experimental]

-Bigflow 1.3 introduces new class-based approach for keeping configurations.
+Bigflow 1.3 introduces a new class-based approach for keeping configurations.
 New API is optional and there is no need to migrate existing code from `biglfow.Configuration`.
-However it betters plays with typehinting, enables autocompletion in IDEs and gives more flexibility.
+However, it allows you to use type hints, which enables autocompletion in IDEs and gives you more flexibility.

 Each configuration is declared as a subclass of `bigflow.konfig.Konfig`.
 Properties are declared as attributes, optionally with type hints.
 Classes may inherit from each other and share common properties.
-Standard python inheritance rules are used to resolve overriden properties.
+Standard python inheritance rules are used to resolve overridden properties.
-Custom methods may be added to classes, however it is not recommended.
+Custom methods may be added to classes, however, it is not recommended.

 ```python
 import bigflow.konfig